 Will Vinegar Kill Algae In Fish Tank

-Vinegar will kill algae in a fish tank, but you should never add vinegar directly to the tank.
+Vinegar kills algae in a fish tank, but you should never add vinegar directly to the tank.
 Vinegar can cause irritation to fish, disrupt your fish tank pH levels, and kill beneficial bacteria, leading to a dangerous spike in ammonia.
 High ammonia levels in a fish tank can kill fish quickly.

 Algae should be pretty easy to remove with some gentle brushing.
 Ornaments and decor that are coated in algae should be removed from the tank before applying vinegar.
 Rinse thoroughly in clean water before returning to the tank.